jack-mcveigh/conways-game-of-life/README.md

 	* Explore SDL2.

 ## To Do
-	* Add different modes:
+	* Add export option.
-		1. Random (Default) DONE
-		2. Patterns - Known groups like Gliders.
-DONE
-		3. Drawing - Allow user to select cells with mouse click/drag.
-	* Add grid option (-g).
+	* Add menu for selecting run mode.

 ---